 For the lower bound, first note that, if $\rho < \left\lceil \frac{3k-2}{2}\right\rceil$, the robber can survive indefinitely by simply staying on $C$.
 Now suppose that $\rho < \left\lceil \frac{\ell}{2} + \frac{k-2}{4}\right\rceil$.
-To devise a strategy for the robber, we study the sequence of cop's visits to the houses.
-For the initial position, the robber chooses the path $P_i$ with the house that is last to be visited by the cop, and he stays as close as possible to $C$ while remaining safe.
+To devise a strategy for the robber, we study the sequence of the cop's visits to the houses.
+For his initial position, the robber chooses the path $P_i$ containing the house that will be visited last by the cop, and stays as close as possible to $C$ while remaining safe.

-During the game, if the robber is on the path $P_i$, he remains there until just before the cop visits the house $h_j$, $j\not=i$, where the house he will visit after $h_j$ is $h_i$.
-Then, the last time the cop steps off the vertex $v'_j$ before visiting the house $h_j$, the robber steps onto $C$ and goes straight towards the third path $P_k$, $k\not=i, j$.
+During the game, if the robber is on the path $P_i$, he remains there until just before the cop visits the house $h_j$ ($j\not=i$), such that the house the cop will visit after $h_j$ is $h_i$.
+Then, the last time the cop steps off the vertex $v'_j$ before visiting the house $h_j$, the robber steps onto $C$ and goes straight towards the third path $P_k$, where $k\notin\{i, j\}$.
 The minimum number of steps the cop needs to enter $h_j$ and reach $v'_j$ again is large enough for the robber to survive this migration, and he can continue switching paths like that indefinitely.
 Note that, as before, the robber is safe to remain on a path as long as the cop does not enter the respective house.